BK4D/colormunch-js/README.md

     - ColorMunch.FILTER_TAG (Search on a tag word)
     - ColorMunch.FILTER_HEX (Search on a hex colour value - can be in the format "ABCDEF" or "0xABCDEF")
     - ColorMunch.FILTER_TITLE (Search on a theme title)
-- startIndex:int (optional) A 0-based index into the list that specifies the first item to display.
+- startIndex (optional) A 0-based index into the list that specifies the first item to display.
     - Default is 0, which displays the first item in the list.
-- itemsPerPage:int (optional) The maximum number of items to display, in the range 1-100.
+- itemsPerPage (optional) The maximum number of items to display, in the range 1-100.
     - Default is 20.

 ```javascript